Onestop-advanceAI/AML/README.md

     - [Check Monitoring Result](#check-monitoring-result)

 <!-- markdown-toc end -->

 ## AML
 This is a reference manual and configuration guide for Anti-Money Laundering(AML) integration.
-It describes how to request an account, screening&monitoring a user, and check monitoring result in the OSP
+It describes how to request an account, AML screening&monitoring, and check results in the OSP.

 ## Request an OSP account and login OSP
 If you are interested in OSP/AML, please contact our operation team to open an account with OSP permission.

-Once your account is setup, you should be able to login [Sandbox OSP portal](https://sandbox-oop.advai.net/).
-You can also request your *ADVAI_KEY* for the purpose of authentication and no leak for it.
+Once your account is setup, verify your account via login [Sandbox OSP portal](https://sandbox-oop.advai.net/).
+Meanwhile, you also need to request your *ADVAI_KEY* for the purpose of authentication.
+Protect this key.

 ## Setup AML screening and monitoring